This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

-Ground turkey is so underrated, in my opinion.
-It’s a fantastic lean protein, and it works extremely well in this stir fry.
-It’s sure to be a hit with everyone in your home!
-I love how simple this recipe is for a weeknight dinner, and it’s a great way to get in a complete meal with all the veggies we’re using.
+Ground turkey is very underrated.
+It’s a fantastic lean protein, and it works so well in this stir fry.
+I love how simple this recipe is for a weeknight dinner, and it’s a great way to get in a complete meal with all the veggies.
+The homemade Asian-inspired savory sauce is so good.

 • Ground turkey – the key ingredient in our stir fry.
 It’s packed with flavor!